BRB67/17uote3ollection/173Dictionary/173WhatIsDictionary.md

 ## Purpose
 UnderstandGodLovesY’all (<3 or 23)  UnderstandNumbersIncreaseThoughtEchos

-Always thank you fOrEver...
+Always thank you fOrEver.
-Slowly Organizing Words…
+Slowly Organizing Words.
-God is sow, so, sew GoOD GOoD GO<3D grEaT...
+God is sow, so, sew GoOD GOoD GO<3D grEaT.

 God Bless All
 America, and